AICONSlab/MIRACL/docs/tutorials/int_corr/int_corr.md

 Performs correction on CLARITY tiff data in parallel using N4.

 1. Creates a downsampled nifti from the tiff data
-2. Runs N4 'bias field' / intensity correction on the nifti
+2. Runs N4 'bias field'/intensity correction on the nifti
 3. Up-samples the output bias field and applies it to the tiff data

 ## Command-line